-6.24 Declining Battle.
+6.24 Declining Battle

 The Decline Battle procedure (if it succeeds) leads to a Voluntary Withdrawal (a form of Retreat - 6.4).
 Declining Battle can be attempted a two different times:

-• For the pre-Battle Decline Battle step (i.e. at this point in the Battle SoP).
-If successful, a Voluntary Withdrawal is carried out and there is no Battle.

-After any Round's combat resolution (6.3).
-If successful, the post-Battle routine of 6.4 is followed.
-For clarity, this form of Declining Battle is termed Voluntary Withdrawal.

-6.241 At either time, the Defender is given the first choice.
+- For the pre-Battle Decline Battle step (i.e. at this point in the Battle SoP).
+If successful, a Voluntary Withdrawal is carried out and there is no Battle. - After any Round's combat resolution (6.3).
+If successful, the post-Battle routine of 6.4 is followed with the Retreat taking the form of a Voluntary Withdrawal. - 6.241 At either time, the Defender is given the first choice.
 When a player announces his intention to Decline Battle, the other player announces whether he will oppose the effort or not.
-If not, the Decline Battle attempt is automatically successful.

-6.242 If an attempt to Decline Battle is opposed, the player attempting to Decline must make a LC using his Generalissimo's Leadership Rating.

-6.243 Compare the LRs of the two Generalissimos.
-If one LR exceed the other by two or three (2-3), the roll will be modified by plus or minus one (± 1) .
-If one LR exceed the other by four or more (4+), the roll will be modified by plus or minus two (± 2) .
-If the Declining Generalissimo has the higher LR, the modifiers are negative (-); if lower, they are plus (+).

-6.244 If the attempt succeeds, the entire Friendly stack, both Participants and non-Participants (excepting Garrisons - but see 6.45point #6), is moved to an adjacent hex and there is no Battle.
-If unsuccessful, the entire Friendly stack immediately suffers an AC.
+If not, the Decline Battle attempt is automatically successful. - 6.242 If an attempt to Decline Battle is opposed, the player attempting to Decline must make a LC using his Generalissimo's Leadership Rating. - 6.243 Compare the LRs of the two Generalissimos.
+If one LR exceed the other by two or three (2-3), the roll will be modified by plus or minus one (± 1).
+If one LR exceed the other by four or more (4+), the roll will be modified by plus or minus two (± 2).
+If the Declining Generalissimo has the higher LR, the modifiers are negative (-); if lower, they are plus (+). - >>>6.244 If the attempt succeeds, the entire Friendly stack, both Participants and non-Participants (excepting Garrisons but see 6.45 point #6), is moved to an adjacent hex and there is no Battle.
+If unsuccessful, the entire Friendly stack immediately suffers an AC and remains to fight the battle; the status of Participants and non-Participants does not change.